Data Handling for Class 6

 Observation: An observation is each individual piece of information within a dataset.

-Raw Data: Raw or ungrouped data represents the data in its original.
+Raw Data: Raw or ungrouped data represents the data in its original form.
 It is an unprocessed form of data.

 Array: An array is the arranging of observations in either ascending or descending order.